Danil-Kutnyy/Crypto-trading-AI/README.md

 learning.

-Market enviroonmet represnts an object - market.
+Market environment represnts an object - market.
 It has only one method - step, which accept 0 or 1 as a parameter.
 To play on the market - you have to choose, buy or sell cryptoasset.
 (1 or 0).
 After desision is made, step method return result for the next minute of market data and calulate your reward.
 In this way, Neural network can make action (buy or sell) and immediately get response (reward), of how well it performed,